Surprises Galore at Local GOP's Lincoln Day Dinner

 , who pronounced himself a candidate for the now open District 95 seat in the state House of Representatives.
 That is the seat previously occupied by Curry Todd

-, who incurred multiple controversies and was ousted in the 2016 election by businessman Mark Lovel
+, who incurred multiple controversies and was ousted in the 2016 election by businessman Mark Lovell

 l.
 In his turn, Lovell was forced to resign his office amid charges of untoward sexual conduct (which he denies).